 Mauviel M’Heritage Copper Frying Pan with Cast Iron Handle

 From Mauviel, the well-known French producers of beautiful copper cookware, we have the M250C.
-From their M’Heritage line, this is a gorgeous 10.5” copper frying pan with stainless steel lining and cast iron handle.
+From their M’Heritage line, this is a gorgeous 10.5-inch copper frying pan with a stainless steel lining and cast iron handle.

-Bilaminated at a ratio of 90% copper to 10% stainless steel, the M’Heritage M250C provides just enough tough stainless to line the pan without inhibiting its thermal functions.
+Bi-laminated at a ratio of 90% copper to 10% stainless steel, the M’Heritage M250C is made with just enough tough stainless to line the pan without inhibiting its thermal functions.
 The 18/10 stainless steel interior is non-reactive, will hold up to a lifetime of heavy use, and never needs to be resurfaced.
 And it has all of the stain resistant and easy-to-clean properties that we love about stainless steel.

-The hearty copper pan has an equally durable handle of cast iron, which is securely attached to the pan’s wall with stainless steel rivets and can go directly from the hob into the oven.
+The sturdy copper pan has an equally durable handle of cast iron, which is securely attached to the pan’s side wall with stainless steel rivets, and can go directly from the hob into the oven.

 The Mauviel M’Heritage can be used on any stovetop.
 But for use on an induction range, an induction stovetop interface disc will be needed, as copper doesn’t have the required magnetism on its own.

-The M’Heritage 250C measures approximately 20.5 x 11.5 x 4” and weighs 7 pounds.
+The M’Heritage M250C measures approximately 20.5 x 11.5 x 4 inches and weighs 7 pounds.
 Made in France, it comes with Mauviel’s lifetime guarantee against manufacturing defects.